thomaslaurenson/thomaslaurenson.github.io/_posts/2018-09-14-disabling-adsense-analytics-and-disqus-on-local-jekyll-builds.md

 ```
 {% endraw %}

 This statement is quite straight-forward.
 The `jekyll.environment` variable is checked to see if it is equal to `production`... if it is, then the `disqus.html` HTML code is included the generated page.
 If the environment is not production, the `disqus.html` is simply not included.
-To put this example into a real world context: you can enable Disqus comments to only be included on a Jekyll website when the environment is set to production.
+To put this example into a real-world context: you can enable Disqus comments to only be included on a Jekyll website when the environment is set to production.

 This leaves a major question... _How can you set the Jekyll environment?_.
 There is a variable called `JEKYLL_ENV` that can be set in the build, or serve, command.
 For example, a common command to build a Jekyll website is: